Timirlon/news-aggregator-rust/README.md

 ![Image not available](https://github.com/Timirlon/news-aggregator-rust/blob/main/demo/doge-search.png)

 The application also supports the error handling.
-For instance, if we enter the name of fake or non-existing crypto currency, the application won't be able to fetch any market data and will inform us about that.
-However, it might still return some news article because it searches based on key words that were provided by user.
+For instance, if we enter the name of fake or non-existent crypto currency, the application won't be able to fetch any market data due to that and will inform us about that.
+However, it might still return some news article, because the search of article is conducted based on key words that were provided by user.

 ![Image not available](https://github.com/Timirlon/news-aggregator-rust/blob/main/demo/search-not-found.png)